 Trekking, walking or hiking poles - whatever you call them, we recommend getting yourself a pair and testing them out in training.
 Walking for hours will eventually become tiring and hiking poles help take the load off your feet and joints.
 Using poles could be the difference between reaching the end or having to pull out.

 This is a very important piece of gear.
 As a team, you should be carrying at least one kit between the four of you, so have a chat to your team and work out who is going to be carrying it.
 To share the load, you can move it between teammates’ bags at each checkpoint or the team mates that aren’t carrying the first aid kit carry something else like sunscreen, chafing balm or extra snacks.

 Scratch what we said before about shoes being the most important thing to consider - it’s definitely snacks.
 With all that trekking, you'll be working up an appetite and you need to keep those energy levels high.
-Snacks such as Clif bars and Gu Energy Gels are delicious and provide long-lasting energy so you don’t feel burnt out.
 Make sure your snacks are easy to reach so you don’t have to stop walking get them, meaning you can keep the pace while munching.

 This one is pretty obvious but we know it can be easily forgotten.
 Make a note right now to remember your sunscreen.
 Don’t just think someone else in your team will remember it, because chances are they are thinking the same thing.
 You don’t want to be dealing with any burn while you’re walking - or potentially even worse, the next day.

 Got more questions about gear?
 Come and join us in one of our Coastrek Facebook groups, where you can connect with other Coastrekkers and ask all your questions.